5 August 2016

 The software world is always changing.
-There’s new features, plugins, APIs, frameworks – the environment is ever evolving.
+There are new features, plugins, APIs, frameworks – the environment is ever-evolving.

 Your business is changing too.
 You need to be agile to keep your customers happy and coming back to you instead of your competition.

 An upgrade path is vital to the longevity of your project.
 You’ll want to make sure you have the budget and development room available to respond to changing conditions or new ideas.